Inflation forces homebuilders to take it slow, raise prices | The Daily Reporter - WI Construction News & Bids

 The constraints on homebuilders are unwelcome news for homebuyers, already facing historically low levels of resale homes on the market and record prices.
 Economists worry many first-time homebuyers are getting priced out of the market.
 The erosion in affordability is one reason the pace of home sales has been easing in recent months.

-At Sivage Homes in Albuquerque, New Mexico, the builder’s efforts to keep its construction on schedule are undercut almost daily by delays for everything from plumbing fixtures and windows, to bathtubs and appliances.
+At Sivage Homes in Albuquerque, N.M., the builder’s efforts to keep its construction on schedule are undercut almost daily by delays for everything from plumbing fixtures and windows, to bathtubs and appliances.

 “Nowadays, we literally could be sitting waiting 30 days, maybe even 60, for one thing or another,” said CEO Mike Sivage.
 “I’ve been doing this since 1986 and I have to say I’ve never seen anything like this before.”